 There are several password managers with better security, as LastPass has been breached.
 1Password is an option as it has never been breached, and NordPass is also known for its strong security features.

-When it comes to the best overall password manager between the two, we think 1Password is the better choice.
-Of course, one of the items that must come into play is that it has never been breached, unlike LastPass.
-Although we support how LastPass used complete transparency with its users, we know some people will be hesitant to try it based on the data breach alone.
+When it comes to the best overall password manager, we think 1Password is the better choice.
+Of course, one of the factors that must come into play is that it has never been breached, unlike LastPass.
+Although we appreciate LastPass being completely transparent with its users, we know some people will be hesitant to try it.
+Plus, there are better alternatives to 1Password if you need more security features.

 Also, the customer support offered by 1Password simply seems better than what you get with LastPass.
 When users need help, they may not want to see a notice redirecting them to an article rather than a phone call for support.